Australian Marine Parks

 Terry Romaro OAM

-Terry has extensive commercial fisheries experience.
+Terry has extensive commercial fisheries experience in the North West and South West regions.
 He currently sits on the Australian Fisheries Management Authority’s Tropical Tuna Management Advisory Committee, Southern Bluefin Tuna Management Advisory Committee and Squid Research Advisory Group, as well as the Western Australian Purse Seine Management Advisory Committee.

 In 2009, Terry received the Order of Australia Medal for contributions to the commercial fishing industry in Australia.